Mesuva/concrete5-quick-start-guide-v9/common-editing-tasks.md

 ## Adding Images
 Images can be added in two ways:

-* By using an Image block.
+* By adding an Image block.
-* By editing a Content block and placing an image directly within the content.
+* By using a Content block and placing an image directly within the content.

 ## Adding YouTube videos
 Add a 'YouTube Video' block to embed a youtube video.